Differences Between Debit and Credit

 Debit vs. Credit Accounting Infographics

-- A debit is mostly the opposite of credit.
-In most cases, when debit increases the account, the credit decreases the account and vice versa.
+- In most cases, when debit increases the account, the credit decreases the account and vice versa.
 One of the most prominent exceptions is when cash is being introduced to business as capital.
-Here, both accounts are increasing, but “cash” would be debited and “capital” would be credited.
+Here, both accounts are increasing, but “cash” would be debited, and “capital” would be credited.

 - Debit usually denotes the usage of one account.
-And credit usually denotes the source of another account.
+And credit usually indicates the source of another account.

 - We debit the account when the asset/expenses account increases, and the liability/income account decreases.
 We credit the account when the asset/expenses account decreases, and the liability/income account increases.

 - Debit and credit are the cornerstones of the double-entry system.
 Without anyone’s account, another can’t exist.

 - The debit is the effect of crediting another account and vice-versa.

 |1.
 Definition||It is the use of value for a transaction.||It is the source of value for a transaction.|